marziulrafi/marziulrafi/README.md

 I'm a passionate Full Stack Developer with a strong interest in building responsive web applications and solving real-world problems with technology.

-- 🚀 Currently exploring *Next.js* and server-side rendering.
+- 🚀 Deep diving into Next.js, Prisma, and PostgreSQL.
+- 🐳 Exploring Docker and containerized development.
 - 🌐 Developing a *Gaming Zone Management System* using MERN Stack.
-- 💡 Learning advanced concepts of *Node.js* and *MongoDB*.
-- 👨‍💻 Actively contributing to *open-source* and personal projects.
+- 🛠️ Focused on improving problem-solving skills and building real-world full-stack applications.
 - 📧 Reach me here **km.marziul@gmail.com**

 ---